Racket-Science/Tennis-Match-Predictions/story.md

 Our team stabilized 2 main goals:

-Predict the outcome of a match
+Predict the outcome of a match and discover what makes a player great.
-And learn about Roger Federer
+To accomplish our second goal, we focused on Roger Federer,one of the modern greats of tennis.

 To do so we We asked ourselves
 What drives the success of a player
 And Is Roger Federer one of the best of the last 20 years?